DataDog/documentation/content/en/tracing/guide/trace_ingestion_volume_control.md

 An [out-of-the-box dashboard][4] is also available to get more insights on historical trends around the ingestion usage and volume.
 Clone this dashboard to be able to edit widgets and perform further analysis.

-## How do I reduce my ingestion volume ?
+## How to reduce your ingestion volume ?

 ### 1. Identify services responsible for most of the ingestion volume